mattyoung101/omicron2d/docs/PLANNING.md

 We will probably need entire sub-subsystems to plan out extremely complex behaviours like passing and maybe kickoffs.

+When we receive an update from the ref like free_kick or something, the behaviour tree evaluator will load up the free kick behaviour tree.
+How do we decide which agent goes and fetches the ball?

 ### Thoughts on planning algorithms
 Probably going to go with behaviour trees.
 While they are basic I don't currently have the skills to implement neural online planners like WrightEagle are using.
 I don't feel like GOAP would be real-time enough but I may be wrong.